 Click here to find out more and when this site will reopen again.

 More places to visit around the area

-The most famous places to visit that you can access close by here is Daniel Gumb’s Cave and Rillaton Barrow which is an ancient burial mound.
+The most famous places to visit that you can access close by here are Daniel Gumb’s Cave and Rillaton Barrow which is an ancient burial mound.

-There is also the three historic Hurlers Stone Circles that you can access on the way back and the two ancient Pipers stones stand nearby.
+There are also the three historic Hurlers Stone Circles that you can access on the way back and the two ancient Pipers stones stand nearby.

 A little further on is Long Tom standing stone or Longstone Cross which is one of the most preserved examples of a wayside cross.

 This area of Bodmin Moor also has a strong Tin and Copper mining history and it’s easy to spot many of the old Pheonix Mines.
 Although many of these are ruins, they make a massive impact on the landscape.